SWIFTSIM/SWIFT/doc/RTD/source/CommandLineOptions/index.rst

                                       from all ranks.
     -y, --task-dumps=<int>            Time-step frequency at which task analysis files and/or tasks are dumped.
+    --cell-dumps=<int>                Time-step frequency at which cell graphs are dumped.
     -Y, --threadpool-dumps=<int>      Time-step frequency at which threadpool tasks are dumped.